-All employees are expected to take a stand against all forms of workplace bullying, harassment and unlawful discrimination by speaking up, taking action and reporting any inappropriate conduct or behaviour.
+All employees are expected to take a stand against all forms of workplace bullying, harassment and unlawful discrimination by speaking up, taking action and promptly reporting any inappropriate conduct or behaviour.

-To encourage the establishment and maintenance of a safe and respectful workplace across the School.
-This policy outlines the expected behaviours of employees regarding the treatment of any other person in the course of performing their duties in any work location.
+To encourage the establishment and maintenance of a safe and respectful workplace throughout the School.
+This policy outlines the expected behaviour of employees in the course of performing their duties regarding their treatment of any other staff member, student or other person working at or present at the School.

-- All forms of workplace bullying, harassment and unlawful discrimination (in person or online) are deemed unacceptable behaviour and appropriate action will be taken by the School - All employees are responsible and encouraged to raise complaints at the earliest opportunity - Allegations will be treated seriously, fairly, sensitively and without victimisation.
-Issues will be reviews and if required, be investigated promptly, and proven allegations will result inappropriate disciplinary action. - Witnesses to workplace bullying, harassment and unlawful discrimination are encouraged to speak up against, and take appropriate action to report this behaviour
+- All forms of workplace bullying, harassment and unlawful discrimination (whether in person or online or otherwise howsoever) are deemed unacceptable behaviour and appropriate action will be taken by the School. - All employees are responsible and encouraged to raise any concerns or complaints at the earliest opportunity. - All complaints, concerns and allegations will be taken and treated seriously, fairly, sensitively and without victimization.
+Complaints and concerns will be investigated promptly, and any established and proven allegations will result in appropriate disciplinary action being taken. - Witnesses to workplace bullying, harassment and unlawful discrimination are encouraged to speak up against any inappropriate conduct they may observe or be informed of, and take immediate action where appropriate and in all cases to report this behaviour to the Headmaster, a Dean or the Chaplain.

-Headmaster, Board & Managers will:
+Headmaster, Board & Managers will themselves:

-- Display ethical leadership and high personal standards of behaviour - Provide leadership for the implementation of initiatives and ensure appropriate resources are available to employees for the promotion of a respectful and inclusive workplace culture. - Monitor the workplace to ensure acceptable standards of conduct are being observed - Take appropriate and timely action to address allegations of workplace bullying, harassment and unlawful discrimination - Ensure employees are aware of the confidential professional counselling services available to all employees through EAP Services.
+- Display ethical leadership and maintain high personal standards of behaviour. - Provide leadership for the implementation of initiatives and ensure appropriate resources are available to employees for the promotion of a respectful and inclusive workplace culture. - Monitor the workplace to ensure acceptable standards of conduct are being observed - Take appropriate and timely action to address allegations of workplace bullying, harassment and unlawful discrimination - Ensure employees are aware of the confidential professional counselling services available to all employees through EAP Services.